Common starling: Breeding

 Breeding takes place during the spring and summer.
 Following copulation, the female lays eggs on a daily basis over a period of several days.
 If an egg is lost during this time, she will lay another to replace it.
 There are normally four or five eggs that are ovoid in shape and pale blue or occasionally white, and they commonly have a glossy appearance.
 The colour of the eggs seems to have evolved through the relatively good visibility of blue at low light levels.
-The egg size is 26.5–34.5 mm in length and 20.0–22.5 mm in maximum diameter.

-Incubation lasts thirteen days, although the last egg laid may take 24 hours longer than the first to hatch.
+The egg size is 26.5–34.5 mm in length and 20.0–22.5 mm in maximum diameter.Incubation lasts thirteen days, although the last egg laid may take 24 hours longer than the first to hatch.
 Both parents share the responsibility of brooding the eggs, but the female spends more time incubating them than does the male, and is the only parent to do so at night when the male returns to the communal roost.
+A pair can raise up to three broods per year, frequently reusing and relining the same nest, although two broods is typical, or just one north of 48°N.

 The young are born blind and naked.
 They develop light fluffy down within seven days of hatching and can see within nine days.
+As with other passerines, the nest is kept clean and the chicks' faecal sacs are removed by the adults.
 Once the chicks are able to regulate their body temperature, about six days after hatching, the adults largely cease removing droppings from the nest.
 Prior to that, the fouling would wet both the chicks' plumage and the nest material, thereby reducing their effectiveness as insulation and increasing the risk of chilling the hatchlings.
 Nestlings remain in the nest for three weeks, where they are fed continuously by both parents.
 Fledglings continue to be fed by their parents for another one or two weeks.
-A pair can raise up to three broods per year, frequently reusing and relining the same nest, although two broods is typical, or just one north of 48°N. Within two months, most juveniles will have moulted and gained their first basic plumage.
+Within two months, most juveniles will have moulted and gained their first basic plumage.
 They acquire their adult plumage the following year.
-As with other passerines, the nest is kept clean and the chicks' faecal sacs are removed by the adults.

 Intraspecific brood parasites are common in common starling nests.
 Female "floaters" (unpaired females during the breeding season) present in colonies often lay eggs in another pair's nest.
 Fledglings have also been reported to invade their own or neighbouring nests and evict a new brood.
 Common starling nests have a 48% to 79% rate of successful fledging, although only 20% of nestlings survive to breeding age; the adult survival rate is closer to 60%.
 The average life span is about 2–3 years, with a longevity record of 22 years 11 months.